aakriti-5/anomaly-detection-dbscan-isolation-forest/Isolation_Forest_Anomaly_Detection/README.md

 🧠 How Isolation Forest Works

-Isolation Forest works on a simple idea:
+Isolation Forest is based on a simple idea:

 Anomalies are easier to isolate than normal observations.

-The algorithm randomly selects features and split values to isolate observations.
+The algorithm randomly selects features and split values to isolate data points.

-Predictions are represented as:
+The predictions are:

  1  → Normal
 -1  → Anomaly